JacksonBurns/fastprop/paper/paper.md

 Originally described in Scientific Data [@qm9] and perhaps the most established property prediction benchmark, Quantum Machine 9 (QM9) provides quantum mechanics derived descriptors for many small molecules containing one to nine heavy atoms, totaling ~134k.
 The data was retrieved from MoleculeNet [@moleculenet] in a readily usable format.
 As a point of comparison, performance metrics are retrieved from the paper presenting the UniMol architecture [@unimol] previously mentioned.
-In that study they trained on only three especially difficult QOIs (homo, lumo, and gap) using scaffold-based splitting (a more challenging alternative to random splitting), reporting mean and standard deviation across 3 repetitions.
+In that study they trained on only three especially difficult targets (homo, lumo, and gap) using scaffold-based splitting (a more challenging alternative to random splitting), reporting mean and standard deviation across 3 repetitions.

 `fastprop` achieves 0.0060 $\pm$ 0.0002 mean absolute error, whereas Chemprop achieves 0.00814 $\pm$ 0.00001 and the UniMol framework manages 0.00467 $\pm$ 0.00004.
 This places the `fastprop` framework ahead of previous learned representation approaches but still trailing UniMol.